 Aside from its good image quality and impressive feature set, this camera is notable for its unusually wide field of view: a 2.4mm lens option gives a 128° horizontal field of view, or a 1.8mm lens option gives a truly impressive 152° horizontal field of view.

 The resolution depends on the lens option you go for: with the 2.4mm lens you get 4 MP but with the 1.8mm lens you get a reduced 3 MP (a possible reason for this reduction could be to remove some of the more extreme distortions that typically occur towards the edges of the frame with ulltrawide lenses).

 Low-light performance is good but this camera has no specific night-vision capabilities, so it should be used in areas with round-the-clock lighting, or at least motion-activated lighting.
 This camera costs around US$ 300.

 This simple outdoor bullet camera is suitable for any CCTV system.
 With 4 MP resolution, good low-light sensitivity, and 40m night-vision, this camera can provide good images both day and night, and is good value at around $130.
 Dahua have a wide range of bullet-type cameras, so their other models are worth a look if you need any further features (e.g. higher resolution, vari-focal etc.).

 HIGH-SPEC OUTDOOR BULLET: HANWHA TECHWIN QNO-7080R

 This camera’s optical system is superior to the above Dahua bullet camera, comprising an auto-iris vari-focal lens.
 This allows for more flexible installation and higher quality images in all lighting conditions.
-With a 4 MP resolution, built-in microphone, 30m night-vision, and good low-light sensitivity, this camera is great value at around $320.
+With 4 MP resolution, audio input, 30m night-vision, and good low-light sensitivity, this camera is great value at around $320.